ietf-wg-acme/acme/draft-ietf-acme-acme.md

 problem document describing the error.
 If there is an existing account with the new key provided, then the server SHOULD use status code 409 (Conflict).

-Note that changing the account key for an account should not have any other impact on the account.
+Note that changing the account key for an account SHOULD NOT have any other impact on the account.
 For example, the server MUST NOT invalidate pending orders or authorization transactions based on a change of account key.